spaghettifunk/terraform-aws-druid/README.md

 ![Lint](https://github.com/spaghettifunk/druid-terraform/workflows/Lint/badge.svg?branch=master)

-# Druid terraform
+# Apache Druid terraform

 This is a Terraform module for installing Druid on your Kubernetes cluster.
 This modules uses normal Kubernetes definitions files instead of the Helm Chart.
 Despite the Helm chart would make this module way more smaller, we think that for faster testing and deployment, it would have been simpler using multiple yaml files rather then templating.

-Currently the this module works only with S3.
-We <3 contributions!
+Currently the this module works only with `S3`.
+We :heart: contributions!
 Open a PR to support multiple cloud providers.

-## Build Druid image
+## Build the docker image

 To build the Druid docker image, follow the steps below: